Viasat/halite/doc/halite/tutorial/halite_vending.md

   :snackDelta 0}]
 ```

-Now add a spec which will take a vending machine state and event to produce a new vending machine state.
+As the next step, we add a spec which will take a vending machine state and and event as input to produce a new vending machine state as output.

 ```clojure
 {:tutorials.vending/VendEventHandler$v1